colin-r-carter/legal-instruct/README.md

 - [x] Simple platform to collect data (already in progess).
 - [ ] Datacollection.
 - [ ] Define a (very) simple benchmark to see what outputs would be considered as _good_ or _bad_.
+- [ ] Select suitable LLM to finetune (Dolly 2.0, Pythia, GPT-J or FLAN-T5)
-- [ ] Finetuning an LLM (LoRA finetuning, as  this could probably be acheived in the limitted time of the hackathon).
+- [ ] Finetuning an LLM (LoRA finetuning, as  this could probably be acheived in the limitted time of the hackathon and wouldn't need expensive hardware).
 - [ ] Review of the model.

 # Available Data